February 15, 2024

 Colonial Life is a life and accident insurance company that originally avoided using social media altogether due to compliance concerns.

-Though after finding GaggleAMP, they realized that the platform could help them safely turn employees into brand advocates by setting safe social media guidelines and assigning specific actions (share, like, comment) and posts to individual employees.
+Though after finding GaggleAMP, they realized that the platform could help them safely turn employees into brand advocates by setting safe employee advocacy on social media guidelines and assigning specific actions (share, like, comment) and posts to individual employees.

 It worked – Colonial Life employees helped branded content reach more than 16 million people.
 In addition, the average sales rep participating in the program saw 2-3x in sales growth.